serena0012/simple_shell/README.md

 ## Description

 This **shell** is intentionally minimalistic, was made in order to practice the basics of C learning, yet includes the basic functionality of a traditional Unix-like command line user interface.
-In other words, simple_shell is a program that reads commands provided, check if exists and execute
+In other words, simple_shell is a program that reads commands provided, check if exists and executes

 **Interactive mode**